CodeYourFuture/curriculum/README.md

 ## To build a new site

-1. In the root of this repo, run:
+1. In the root of this repo, or in your own repo, run:

 ```bash
 hugo new site org-<your-org-name>